Catholic bishops adopt long-promised abuse plan -- for bishops to police bishops

 In all that time, the U.S. bishops promised some action but didn’t take it until now; when they tried to take action in November, the Vatican told them to wait.

 The bishops eventually approved two items strongly encouraging, if not requiring, lay involvement.
-Each archbishop “should identify a qualified lay person to receive reports" of misconduct by bishops, according to one item the bishops added on the final day of debate.
-They also included in a new list of principles affirmed by bishops -- which replaced a code of conduct that was proposed in November -- “We are also committed, when receiving and investigating such cases, to include the counsel of lay men and women whose professional backgrounds are indispensable.”
+Each archbishop “should identify a qualified lay person to receive reports” of misconduct by bishops, according to an item the bishops added on the final day of debate.
+They also included in a new list of principles affirmed by bishops — which replaced a code of conduct that was proposed in November: “We are also committed, when receiving and investigating such cases, to include the counsel of lay men and women whose professional backgrounds are indispensable.”

 “How much more strongly can we say it?
-We say it’s indispensable,” said Burbidge.
+We say it’s indispensable,” Burbidge said.

-Although the bishops could not make lay investigators mandatory due to the constraints of Pope Francis’s new law, Biegler said, he believes every bishop will do so.
+Biegler said that although the bishops could not make the use of lay investigators mandatory because of the constraints of Pope Francis’s decree, he thinks every bishop will do so.
 “Is this ideal?” he shrugged.
-"I think we’ve gained great ground here.”
+“I think we’ve gained great ground here.”

 Some activists agreed with the bishops.
-Skip Horvath, a Falls Church retiree who has recently devoted himself full-time to volunteer activism on the topic of clergy abuse, said he feels confident lay people will be involved.
+Skip Horvath, a retiree in Falls Church, Va., who has recently devoted himself full-time to volunteer activism on the topic of clergy abuse, said he is confident that lay people will be involved.
 “We’ll find a way to insert ourselves into that process.
-The bishops can’t be investigating themselves," he said.
-"If this results in bishops investigating bishops we’re back in the McCarrick situation.”
+The bishops can’t be investigating themselves,” he said.
+“If this results in bishops investigating bishops, we’re back in the McCarrick situation.”

-Bishops raised questions during the final hour of debate about the propriety of the local bishops handling investigations.
-They pointed out that under the model that they enacted Thursday, an archbishop would be tasked with handling a report of misconduct by one of his auxiliary bishops or by his retired predecessor, the bishop emeritus of his diocese.
-They also questioned whether the plan ensured bishops would move quickly to address reports.
+Bishops raised questions during the final hour of debate about the propriety of local bishops handling investigations.
+They pointed out that under the model they adopted Thursday, an archbishop would be tasked with handling a report of misconduct by one of his auxiliary bishops or by his retired predecessor, the bishop emeritus of his diocese.
+They also wondered whether the plan ensured bishops would move quickly to address reports.

-In a separate proposal, they approved consequences for former bishops who have been removed from office or retired and are found to have committed abuse or to have mishandled it.
-These bishops now officially can be, but are not required to be, disciplined in a variety of ways, including being denied travel funds, barred from preaching and administering certain sacraments, and denied burial in their cathedrals when they die.
+In a separate proposal, they approved consequences for former bishops who have been removed from office or retired and are found to have committed abuse or to have mishandled cases of abuse.
+These bishops now officially can be, but are not required to be, disciplined in a variety of ways, including being denied travel funds, barred from preaching and administering certain sacraments, and denied burial in their cathedrals.

-Jason Berry, who has written several investigative books about the Catholic Church, said Thursday’s actions show a body of bishops worried about the state prosecutors across the country who are conducting criminal investigations into the Catholic church.
+Jason Berry, who has written several investigative books about the Catholic Church, said Thursday’s actions show a body of bishops worried that state prosecutors across the country are conducting criminal investigations of the Catholic Church.
 “This is not a group of men accustomed to regulation as we know it in the democratic sense,” he said.
 He saw the new policies as investigative procedure “without subjecting themselves to greater independent scrutiny,” and bishops “deep into a mode of self-protection.”

-Cardinal Blaise Cupich of Chicago told the Post that he thought that the November plan of a national independent commission to investigate bishops would never have passed the U.S. bishops’ vote, even if the Vatican had not stood in the way.
-“It did not reflect what our culture is in the Catholic church, that we work together," he said.
+Cardinal Blase Cupich of Chicago told The Post that he thought the November proposal for a national independent commission to investigate bishops would never have passed the U.S. bishops’ vote, even if the Vatican had not stood in the way.
+“It did not reflect what our culture is in the Catholic Church, that we work together,” he said.
 “A lay board that separates itself from the rest of the church is not who we are."